lliendo/Radar/docs/internals.rst

         /docs                # Includes project's documentation in reStructuredText.
                              # Sphinx is used for documentation generation.

+        /scripts             # Launch scripts of Radar server and client.
+                             # Configuration scripts for Radar server and client.

         /tests               # Project's tests.

-        /templates           # Radar client and server templates used as
-                             # initial configurations after install.
         /radar
             /check           # Check and CheckGroup abstractions.
             /check_manager   # CheckManager governs check execution.